 STEP 1: Our staff will prepare and send you the immigration documents

-- The process often takes up to two (2) weeks from the time we have all the necessary documents.
-For F-1 students, the electronic Form I-20 will be sent to you through email under the current SEVP COVID-19 guidelines.
-For J-1 students, you must have the original Form DS-2019 to obtain the J-1 student visa.
-We will send you a courier tracking number once the DS-2019 has been issued to you.
+• The process often takes up to two (2) weeks from the time we have all the necessary documents.
+For F-1 students, the electronic Form I-20 will be sent to you through email.

-STEP 2: To obtain the F-1 or J-1 Student Visa
+STEP 2: To obtain the F-1 Student Visa

-- Pay SEVIS Fee online at: www.fmjfee.com.
-The U.S. Department of Homeland Security requires all F and J visitors to register themselves in the Student Exchange Visitor Information Service (SEVIS) database.
+• Pay SEVIS Fee online at: www.fmjfee.com.
+The U.S. Department of Homeland Security requires all F students to register themselves in the Student Exchange Visitor Information Service (SEVIS) database.
 Print your receipt to take with you to your Embassy appointment; it is required in order for you to get a student visa.

 STEP 3: Your Visa has been issued